mantoni/hub.js/README.md

 - `emit(event, ...)`: Invokes the filter chain for the given event before invoking the listeners.
 After all listeners returned, the filter callback chain is invoked.
-- `removeAll([event])`: Unregisters all filters and all listeners, or all filters and all listeners for the given event.
+- `removeAll([event])`: Unregisters all filters and all listeners, or the filters and listeners registered for the given event.
 Matching rules are not applied.
+This means `removeAll('*')` will remove listeners registered for `'*'`, but it will not remove listeners registered for `'event'`.

 ## Development